What Is Psoriatic Arthritis (PsA)?

 - Polyarticular RA-like – multiple joints are affected with similar characteristics to Rheumatoid Arthritis

-- Spondylitis – affecting joints and the points where ligaments and tendons attach muscle to bone
+- Spondylitis – affecting joints in the spine

 What causes psoriatic arthritis?

 Another factor in the causation of PsA is environmental factors.
-In people with the genetic component for PsA, the disease is often triggered by something in the environment, such as physical trauma or a bacterial or viral infection.
-5
+In people with the genetic component for PsA, the disease is often triggered by something in the environment, such as physical trauma or a bacterial or viral infection.6

 How is psoriatic arthritis diagnosed?